Global Ministries EarthKeepers

 Application

-Each applicant must make a connection with one conference-level leader–bishop, director of connectional ministries, district superintendent, or creation care ministry chairperson.
-If you don’t know any of the people in these roles, ask your pastor to make an introduction or reach out to one of them via your conference website.
-Introduce yourself, explaining the training and why you want to go.
+Each applicant must make a connection with one conference-level leader such as a bishop, director of connectional ministries, district superintendent, or creation care ministry chairperson.
+If you don’t know any of the people in these roles, ask your pastor to make an introduction or reach out via your conference website.

 Both the Application and the Connection Form must be submitted before your application will be considered.